interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/test_steps/validate_no_notification_operational_intent.md

 **[interuss.f3548.notification_requirements.NoDssEntityNoNotification](../../../../../requirements/interuss/f3548/notification_requirements.md)**

-As per astm requirement, the notification should not be sent by a USS about an entity that could not be created in DSS to any USS.
+As per the above requirement, the notification should not be sent by a USS about an entity that could not be created in DSS to any USS.
 To verify that notification was indeed not sent, we need to wait and check up to a threshold to get confidence that USS did not send notification.
 The max duration for sending a notification in [SCD0085](../../../../../requirements/astm/f3548/v21.md) is MaxRespondToSubscriptionNotification(5) seconds.